textcreationpartnership/A01648/README.md

 ##Content Summary##

 #####Front#####

-Gerards prayers; or, a daylie practice of pietie: divided into foure parts.
-1 of Confession of sinne
+1. To the Reader.

 #####Body#####

+1. THE FIRST PART.
+Of Confession of Sinnes.

-1. PRAYER I. Hee weygheth, and considereth, the grievousnesse of originall sinne.
+    _ PRAYER I. Hee weygheth, and considereth, the grievousnesse of originall sinne.

-1. PRAYER II.
+    _ PRAYER II.
 Hee recalleth to our memorie the sinnes of our youth.

-1. PRAYER III.
+    _ PRAYER III.
 Hee reckeneth vp our daylie falls, and slips.

-1. PRAYER IV.
+    _ PRAYER IV.
 Hee examineth our lyfe, according to the rule of the first table of the Commandements.

-1. PRAYER V. Hee considereth our lyfe, according to the rule of the second table of the commandements.
+    _ PRAYER V. Hee considereth our lyfe, according to the rule of the second table of the commandements.

-1. PRAYER VI.
+    _ PRAYER VI.
 Hee showeth that wee often partake in other mens sinnes.

-1. PRAYER VII.
+    _ PRAYER VII.
 Hee showeth that wee are manie wayes convinced of sinne.

-1. PRAYER VIII.
+    _ PRAYER VIII.
 Hee by the effects of contrition argueth vs to bee convicted of the haynousnesse of sinne.

-1. PRAYER IX.
+    _ PRAYER IX.
 Hee declareth the number and greatnesse of Gods benefits vnto vs, and the grievousnesse of our sinnes.

-1. PRAYER X. Hee considereth the severitie of GODS anger agaynst our sinnes, in the death and passion of CHRIST.
+    _ PRAYER X. Hee considereth the severitie of GODS anger agaynst our sinnes, in the death and passion of CHRIST.

+1. THE SECOND PART.
+Of thanksgiving for Benefits.

-1. PRAYER I. Hee giveth thanks for our forming in the wombe, and for our nativitie.
+    _ PRAYER I. Hee giveth thanks for our forming in the wombe, and for our nativitie.

-1. PRAYER II.
+    _ PRAYER II.
 Hee rendereth thankes for our sustentation.

-1. PRAYER III.
+    _ PRAYER III.
 Hee rendereth thankes for our redemption wrought by Christ.

-1. PRAYER IV.
+    _ PRAYER IV.
 Hee rendereth thankes for the inc•rn•tion of the Sonne.

-1. PRAYER V. Hee rendereth thankes for Christs passion.
+    _ PRAYER V. Hee rendereth thankes for Christs passion.

-1. PRAYER VI.
+    _ PRAYER VI.
 Hee rendereth thankes for our calling by the word.

-1. PRAYER VII.
+    _ PRAYER VII.
 Hee rendereth thankes vnto God for the expectation of our conversion.

-1. PRAYER VIII.
+    _ PRAYER VIII.
 Hee rendereth thankes for our conversion.

-1. PRAYER IX.
+    _ PRAYER IX.
 Hee rendereth thankes for the forgivenesse of sinnes.

-1. PRAYER X. Hee rendereth thankes vnto God for conserving vs in that which is good.
+    _ PRAYER X. Hee rendereth thankes vnto God for conserving vs in that which is good.

-1. PRAYER XI.
+    _ PRAYER XI.
 Hee rendereth thankes for all the gifts of the soule and bodie, and for externall goods.

-1. PRAYER XII.
+    _ PRAYER XII.
 Hee rendereth thankes for the sacrament of Baptisme.

-1. PRAYER XIII.
+    _ PRAYER XIII.
 Hee rendereth thankes for the sacrament of the Lords Supper.

-1. PRAYER XIV.
+    _ PRAYER XIV.
 Hee r••nd•reth thankes to God, for preserving vs from sundrie evills.

+1. THE FOURTH PART.
+Of Supplications for others.

-1. PRAYER I. Hee prayeth for the conservation and continuance of the word, and for the propagation and increase of the Church.
+    _ PRAYER I. Hee prayeth for the conservation and continuance of the word, and for the propagation and increase of the Church.

-1. PRAYER II.
+    _ PRAYER II.
 Hee supplicateth for Pastors and their hearers.
 〈1 page missing〉holie that Nurserie of the Church and Common-weale.
 Giue vnto virgins, widows, and m
-1. PRAYER V. Hee prayeth for parents, brethren, sisters, kinsfolke, and benefactours.
+    _ PRAYER V. Hee prayeth for parents, brethren, sisters, kinsfolke, and benefactours.

-1. PRAYER VI.
+    _ PRAYER VI.
 He prayeth for enemies and persecutors,

-1. PRAYER VII.
+    _ PRAYER VII.
 Hee supplieateth for those that are afflicted and in miserie.

 #####Back#####

+1. The summe of GERARD'S prayers, reduced into a forme of morning prayer for the vse of an English familie.

-1. The foure capitall words signifie the foure parts of Gerards prayers, and the Arithmeticall figures poynt at every prayer of those parts.
+    _ The foure capitall words signifie the foure parts of Gerards prayers, and the Arithmeticall figures poynt at every prayer of those parts.

-1. An Evening prayer for a familie, gathered here and there out of Gerards Meditations and Prayers.
+    _ An Evening prayer for a familie, gathered here and there out of Gerards Meditations and Prayers.

 **Types of content**